niklaswall/node-red-contrib-light-scheduler/README.md

 ## Changelog

+### v0.0.10 (December 5, 2017)
+* Improved code that calculates "if it is dark" based on sun position.

 ### v0.0.9 (September 1, 2017)
 * Fixed payload type fault.
 The type did not get saved correctly.
 * Changed dusk / dawn edit control to be more clear.